-We consider a transitory shock of $\delta \in \mathbb{R}^n$ hitting the innovation $\varepsilon_{t+1}$.
+We consider a transitory shock of magnitude $\delta \in \mathbb{R}^n$ hitting the innovation $\varepsilon_{t+1}$.
 This is a system wide shock and not a variable specific shock.
-Thus, $\varepsilon_{t+1}$ is replaced by $\varepsilon_{t+1}+\delta$, the past values and other future innovations being unchanged.
+Thus, $\varepsilon_{t+1}$ is replaced by $\varepsilon_{t+1}+\delta$, while the past values and other future innovations are unchanged.
 Then we can compare the future trajectories before this shock:

 and the future trajectories after the shock is applied: